-TIMER\ABSTIME is a flag which, when set, makes the timer an absolute timer.
-The time until the next timer expiration is specified in seconds and nanoseconds since the Epoch and is the difference between the absolute time specified by the $it_value$ member and the current clock value.
+TIMER\ABSTIME is a flag that, when set, makes the timer an absolute timer.
+The time until the next timer expiration is specified in seconds and nanoseconds since the Epoch and is the difference between the absolute time specified by the it\value member and the current clock value.